 Have you been curious about how others can use the command line to save countless hours of work?
 Are you overwhelmed with the text that runs across the screen, and have no idea where to begin?
-In this course you will learn command line and will start your journey to become the Hollywood-esque hacker that you want to be.
+In this course you will learn to use the command line and will start your journey to becoming more efficient and better understanding the foundation of your operating system.

 Graphical tools present pretty pictures, easy to read text, and clicking things on the screen is fun and easy.
 Imagine that you need to perform a configuration setting on a computer, just click a few buttons and in seconds you’re done!
-Now imagine that you need to perform that same configuration change for 500 computers and that few seconds easily turns into hours of work.
+However, imagine that you need to perform that same configuration change for 500 computers and that few seconds easily turns into hours of work.
 With command line tools, it is very feasible to write a command to replicate across hundreds of computers simultaneously, saving you time and removing human error.

 This course will also cover the most common Windows and Linux commands used to gather information, manipulate data, and configure systems to your needs.
 Finally, this course will cover how to chain multiple commands together, creating powerful and flexible commands to achieve your goals.

 Enroll today to get started saving time and effort using the command line!

 Basic computer skills, access to the command line on a Windows machine, and access to the terminal for a Linux machine.
 A good attitude is imperative, because learning the command line takes time and practice!

 By the end of this course, students should be able to: